StarkFiStarkFi

 Auth & Config2get_auth_status, config_action

-Wallet5get_tx_status, get_balance, deploy_account, send_tokens, get_portfolio
+Wallet6get_tx_status, get_balance, deploy_account, send_tokens, get_portfolio, rebalance_portfolio

 Trade5get_swap_quote, swap_tokens, get_multi_swap_quote, multi_swap, batch_execute